privacy-tech-lab/privacy-pioneer-web-crawler/README.md

    ```

 5. Within the `dev` directory, send all the files to a zip file.
-6. Rename the file extension from .zip to .xpi.
+6. Rename the file extension from `.zip` to `.xpi`.
 Functionally, these files will behave the same.
 The xpi format is the format that Firefox uses to load an extension.
 7. Place this new file into the `selenium-crawler` directory, and modify the crawler accordingly.
 Make sure that the aforementioned `local-crawler.js` file is looking for the correct extension, i.e.:

    ```js